What is a Power System?

 Here we use step down transformers and their associated protection and operational arrangements.
-This is transmission substation.
+This is a transmission substation.
 After primary transmission, the electrical energy passes through secondary transmission or primary distribution.
 After secondary transmission or primary distribution again we step down the voltage to a desired low voltage level to distribute at the consumer premises.

 This was the basic structure of an electrical power system.
-Although, we have not mentioned the details of each equipment used in an electrical power system.
-In addition to three main components alternator, transformer and transmission line there are numbers of associated equipment.
+Although, we have not mentioned the details of each piece of equipment used in an electrical power system.
+In addition to three main components alternator, transformer, and transmission line there is a number of associated equipment.

 Some of these pieces of equipment are circuit breaker, lightning arrestor, isolator, current transformer, voltage transformer, capacitor voltage transformer, wave trap, capacitor bank, relaying system, controlling arrangement, the earthing arrangement of the line and substation equipment, etc.

 Why Do We Need An Electrical Power System?